squarecat/doc-buddy/README.md

 ## Getting Started

 Documentation Buddy is a chatbot powered by GPT-4 and OpenAI.
+You can upload PDF and other documents, the bot will learn from them and you can ask it questions.

+Useful in a variety of situations where you have too much information to learn and need a quick reference guide!

 ### Requirements